48C Deadline

 Step 1: Concept Paper

 Qualified applicants submit through the DOE 48C Portal a 5-page Concept Paper that outlines the project’s scope, anticipated benefits, and alignment with program objectives such as clean energy advancement, emissions reduction, and economic impact on designated energy communities.
-Round 2 will have a Summer 2024 deadline to submit a project Concept Paper.
+Round 2 will have a June 21, 2024 deadline to submit a project Concept Paper.

 Step 2: DOE Encouragement or Discouragement

-After review of the Concept Paper, DOE issues a letter of Encouragement or Discouragement as to it relates to your projects likelihood to receive award of the 48C tax credit allocation compared to project requirements and other Concept Papers.
+After review of the Concept Paper, DOE issues a letter of Encouragement or Discouragement as to it relates to your projects likelihood to receive award of the tax credit allocation compared to project requirements and other Concept Papers.

 In Round 1, more than half of submitted Concept Papers were discouraged from application.
 Round 2 is expected to be similarly competitive, with projects receiving encouragement being closely aligned with DOE strategic goal scoring metrics.